TheMaverickProgrammer/Swoosh/README.md

 # Updates
 10/31/2018

-* New segues are available to directly copy in the `src/Segues` folder.
+* New segues are available.
+You can directly copy them from the `src/Segues` folder.
 * Textures and GLSL are embedded into the header files.
 Swoosh is truly 100% header-only now.
 * New wiki page to detail how to change the embedded textures used in some Segue post processing